TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-d-pay.md

 ## Actors & Context

+- **Primary Actors:**
-- **Primary Actor:** **TRANSPORT CUSTOMER (TRANSPORT USER ROLE including TRANSPORT CUSTOMER ROLE and PURCHASER ROLE (represented by the retailer)):** wants to pay with his chosen PAYMENT METHOD(s) a consistent basket suited to his TRAVEL, for himself and/or for other travellers and receive all proofs of payment.
+   - **TRANSPORT CUSTOMER (TRANSPORT USER ROLE including TRANSPORT CUSTOMER ROLE and PURCHASER ROLE (represented by the retailer)):** wants to pay with his chosen PAYMENT METHOD(s) a consistent basket suited to his TRAVEL, for himself and/or for other travellers and receive all proofs of payment.
    - **Payment Service Provider (PSP) (PAYMENT PROVIDER ROLE (API not managed by EUDIT project)):** Executes or supports the payment transaction.
 The PSP :
     - authorises, captures, rejects, secures, schedules or confirms payment;
     - may manage card payment, account debit, voucher, wallet, loyalty redemption, travel account debit or other payment instruments;
     - returns the payment transaction result to the responsible Retailer and/or Distributor.